IDCI-Consulting/SimpleScheduleBundle/README.md

         resource: "@IDCISimpleScheduleBundle/Controller/QueryController.php"
         type:     annotation

+TODO:

-To use the admin provided with the bundle:
+ * How to use the admin provided with the bundle:

-#    idci_simple_schedule:
-#        resource: "@IDCISimpleScheduleBundle/Controller/QueryController.php"
-#        type:     annotation
+ * How to override this bundle